argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-multi-node-programs.md

 ./unet_all.sh 256 256
 ```

-Squeue will give you the queue status.
+SQueue will give you the queue status.

 ```bash
 squeue